 What You Can Do:

 Animal Alliance prepared a document entitled The Political, Animal Services, and Scientific Case Against Pound Seizure regarding the arguments against pound seizure and how such practices stop the implementation of progressive animal services programmes.
 To find out about animals in your area, you can mail your municipality a Freedom of Information request – a sample letter is available by clicking here.
 Also available for download is a document regarding teaching alternatives for veterinary students.

 In addition, Animal Alliance has a rescue programme called Project Jessie.
 Each year we rescue 400 dogs and cats from shelters that sell to research.
 While this is simply a bandaid measure, we provide sanctuary for many animals until we are able to provide legislative protection.

-We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, and the Honourable Pauline Marois, Premier of Quebec, to bring in legislation banning the use of lost pets in research.
+We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, and the Honourable Philippe Couillard, Premier of Quebec, to bring in legislation banning the use of lost pets in research.
 So please, mail and call them.
-Hand-written letters are best but you can also print our sign-on letter to Premier Kathleen Wynne or to Premier Pauline Marois.
+Hand-written letters are best but you can also print our sign-on letter to Premier Kathleen Wynne.

 Honourable Kathleen Wynne

 Toronto, Ontario M7A 1A1